idvorkin/idvorkin.github.io/_d/time_off.md

 - Make a leave list (Notion)
   - Pack my chargers
   - Put Masks in Bag
-    - Sun glasses
+    - Sunglasses
     - Selfie Stick
   - Make sure batteries are fully charged before leaving
   - Leave for the airport 3 hours early (have lots of slack)
 - Luggage:
-  - Bags on carry on clip together
+  - Bags on carry-on clip together
   - Bring luggage compression straps.
     - **I have an extra pocket in my suitcase**
-  - Lost my popcorn popper and my baloon pump and my laptop.
+  - Lost my popcorn popper and my balloon pump and my laptop.
 Turns out in the extra pocket, I forgot.
 - Airport
-  - Hanging at the airport early is totally fine - don't worry it's better then being there late.
+  - Hanging at the airport early is totally fine - don't worry it's better than being there late.
   - Bring power bars
   - Don't drink too much
   - Take Sudafed
   - Get AirPlugs
-  - Get Nexus/Frequent Traveller card (well worth the 100 bucks)
+  - Get Nexus/Frequent Traveler card (well worth the 100 bucks)
   - Carry a bag with bands and foam roller
   - Get out your balloon inflator and make balloons for kids
 - Take time to think through daily routines, and when you'll do them
   - Ad hoc doesn't work
-- Re pack day bag
+- Re-pack day bag
   - Don't haul around stuff you won't use it
-- If you forget stuff, just buy it from walmart instead of suffering
+- If you forget stuff, just buy it from Walmart instead of suffering
 - AirTags for everything
 - Have a good packing of keys wallet so don't worry about losing (Fanny pack)
 - Force Captive Portal to appear - <http://captive.apple.com/hotspot-detect.html>
-- For the stuff I forget - Just go to walmart/target and buy it.
+- For the stuff I forget - Just go to Walmart/target and buy it.
 It's basically disposable.

 ### Other learnings